VinceNeede/Romeo/README.md

-Romeo is going to be a programming language inspired by Lox, Fortran and Julia
+Romeo is going to be a programming language inspired by C, Fortran and Julia, with an intermediate control over memory